 Making Supplications on Friday: Embracing Sacred Hour

-Sunnah of making supplications (Prayer) on Friday during the last hour of the day is rooted in teachings of Prophet Muhammad (peace be upon him), who encouraged Muslims to seize opportunity of this blessed time to seek Allah’s favor and blessings.
+Sunnah of making supplications (Prayer) on Friday during the last hour of the day is rooted in the teachings of Prophet Muhammad (peace be upon him), who encouraged Muslims to seize the opportunity of this blessed time to seek Allah’s favor and blessings.

 In hadith narrated by Abu Huraira (may Allah be pleased with him), Prophet (peace be upon him) said: “There is hour on Friday when no Muslim slave stands and prays and asks Allah for something, but Allah will grant him what he has asked for.”
 (Sahih Bukhari)

-By embracing teachings of Prophet Muhammad (peace be upon him) and adhering to Sunnah, believers can draw closer to Almighty Allah, ensuring that their worship is sincere and accepted!.
+By embracing the teachings of Prophet Muhammad (peace be upon him) and adhering to Sunnah, believers can draw closer to Almighty Allah, ensuring that their worship is sincere and accepted!.